 The RBA’s commentary cannot be taken as certain, as it will respond to any unexpected changes to market conditions, but it does provide a high degree of guidance.

 The conundrum for those with or seeking a mortgage is if rates are unlikely to rise or fall, do you fix or float, or take out a combination both with part of your mortgage fixed and part variable?

-There is no set answer to that question, because if security is most important to you it maybe the or-riding consideration to fix.
+There is no set answer to this question, because if security is most important to you it maybe the over-riding consideration to fix.
 For others, the slightly lower rate lenders normally provide with floating rates may be the primary consideration.

 What we know without question is that interest rates have never been lower and competition amongst providers is high, putting you in the driver’s seat to get a great rate if seeking a home loan or to refinance an existing loan.

 We also know it’s highly unlikely official rates will change anytime soon, so you can take the time to consider what type of loan will suit you best.

 This document is distributed in Australia by Citigroup Pty Limited ABN 88 004 325 080, AFSL No. 238098, Australian credit licence 238098.
 Any advice is general advice only.
 It was prepared without taking into account your objectives, financial situation, or needs.
 Before acting on this advice you should consider if it's appropriate for your particular circumstances.
 You should also obtain and consider the relevant Product Disclosure Statement and terms and conditions before you make a decision about any financial product, and consider if it’s suitable for your objectives, financial situation, or needs.
 Investors are advised to obtain independent legal, financial, and taxation advice prior to investing.
 Past performance is not an indicator of future performance.